shawn11ZX/ag_backend/README.md

 # Swagger Back End Demo by Shawn Change

-NOT: There are two contributors for the project: zx@wooduan.com and sure.zhang@gmail.com.
-Both are me.
-I have switch my Windows account after failed to install AWS Beanstalk (it can't deal with Chinese Windows Acount Name correctly).
+NOTE: There are two contributors for the project: zx@wooduan.com and sure.zhang@gmail.com.
+Both are mine.
+I have switched my Windows account after failing to install AWS Beanstalk (it can't deal with Windows acount names with Chinese characters correctly).
+After swith, I happened to type in a differenct email address which caused the problem.

 ## General
 - GitHub: https://github.com/shawn11ZX/auto_general_backend